tickhq/clean-url/readme.md

 # @tickhq/clean-url

-Strip tracking and clutter from URLs, making them shorter and easier to read.
+This library strips unwanted tracking and clutter from URLs, making them simpler, tidier, and easier to read.

 ## Install